xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 ### Transfer learning

-- Apply the knowledge you took in a task A and apply it in another task B.
+- Transfer learning: Apply the knowledge you took in a task A and apply it in another task B.
 - For example, you have trained a cat classifier with a lot of data, you can use the part of the trained NN it to solve x-ray classification problem.
 - To do transfer learning, delete the last layer of NN and it's weights and:
   1. Option 1: if you have a small data set - keep all the other weights as a fixed weights.
 Add a new last layer(-s) and initialize the new layer weights and feed the new data to the NN and learn the new weights.